akeneo/onboarder-helpcenter/content/md/retailer-onboarder/review-suppliers-propositions/review-product-changes.md

 :::

 :::info
-New assets suggested by suppliers are sent in proposals and they are automatically added to the right asset collection when the new product is accepted.
+New assets suggested by suppliers are included in the proposals and they are automatically added to the right asset collection when the new product is accepted.
 You can [change the asset](https://help.akeneo.com/pim/serenity/articles/manage-asset-families.html)(label, other attributes).
 :::